sinecoug/chauffeur_tracker/docs/get-started/quickstart.md

 The Chauffeur Tracker service is an imaginary, *simulated* service.
 While it doesn't follow all the access and restriction rules, the service does implement HTTP Basic Auth, which is a classic lock-and-key security model that's simple and widely used.
 Basic Auth requires a username and password combination that's Base64 encoded and sent in the HTTP Authorization header of a request.

-In HTTP Basic Auth, the server-side application expects an Authorization header that contains a username and a password.
+In HTTP Basic Auth, the server-side application expects an Authorization header that contains a:

+    - username
+    - password

 If it doesn't receive it, it returns an HTTP 401 "Unauthorized" error.
+For more information, see [Error handling information](../overview/error-handling.md).

+## Base URL

+The Chauffeur Tracker API is served over HTTPS.
+All URLs referenced in the documentation have the following base: https://{server_url}.

+The {server_url} variable depends on users' installation of the service in their development environment.
+For v1 of Chauffeur Tracker service, the {server_url} variable is typically set to <http://localhost>.

+Here's how to set your base URL variable in Postman.

+1. In the request pane in the Postman interface, click on the **Params** tab.
+1. Click on **Add Param** button.
+1. Choose **URL** from the dropdown menu.
+1. Enter a name for your variable,for example, ```baseURL```.
+1. Enter the base URL for your API, for example, ```http://localhost:3000```.
+1. Click **Save**.

+Note that whenever you create a new request, you can use the ```baseURL``` variable as part of your URL.

 ## Make your first API call – *List all driving schedules*

-For your first call to the API, assume that:
+For your first call to the API, assume that you’re already enrolled in the Chauffeur Tracker service and you want to list all driving schedules.

-*you've aleady set up your local development [system requirements](overview/prereqs.md) to use the API.
+- You've aleady set up your local [system requirements](../overview/prereqs.md) to use the API.
-*you’re already enrolled in the Chauffeur Tracker service and you want to list all driving schedules.
+- You’ll use cURL to make the API call, and for Basic Auth, include the -u parameter to bypass the username and password and return the response without errors.

 Let’s test making this simple request to the [`schedules`](../reference/schedules.md) resource.
-You’ll use cURL to make the API call, and for Basic Auth, include the -u parameter to bypass the username and password and return the response without errors.

-1. Open another command-line window and submit the following request to retrieve a list of drivers' schedules.
+Open another command-line window and submit the following request to retrieve a list of drivers' schedules.

 **Sample request:**

-    ``` curl
+    ``` shell
     curl -u user:pass http://localhost:3000/schedules
     ```

+---
+**Remember:**
+To make a request to ```http://localhost:3000/schedules```, you can simply use ```{baseURL}/drivers``` as your request URL.

+---

 **Sample response:**

     ```js

-Commit: Commit; API docs finishing touches
-Updates:
-quickstart.md

-Commit: API docs finishing touches

-Updates:

-quickstart.md
-prereqs.md

-Commit: API docs finishing touches

-Updates:
-quickstart.md
-prereqs.md